“The Complete Ritual”

 Ibada Kamili should be practiced daily, but there is no time restriction or requirement.
 Your individual practice could be 20 minutes or two hours; it simply depends on how long you are led.
 What is most important is that you spend quality time on each component, and neither hurry the experience nor rush off as soon as your practice is over.
 A hasty practice is an empty practice.

-The Divine Ancestor of All
+The Eternal Ancestor of All

-and Divine Source Within All,
+and Life Source Within All,

 I give gratitude for the gift that is